Tree and Wildlife Seed Sale

 Eastern White Pine – Fast growing 90 to100 feet.
 Spread 25 to 40 feet.
 A five needled pine, with soft, light green-blue needles, 4 inches long.
 Can tolerate dry, rocky soil.
 Grows in normal moisture conditions but can tolerate wet, swampy areas.
 Excellent ornamental tree for specimens, naturalizing, windbreak or dense screen.
 Can be easily restrained to manageable height by pruning.
 For screen or Christmas trees, shear when new growth appears.
 It is easily controlled, and is good for small properties as well as field plantings.
 Also widely used for Christmas trees and timber.

-White Oak- Grows 50 to 80 feet.
-Dense foliage is bluish-green, to reddish-brown in autumn.
-Grows best in a deep, loamy, well-drained soil.
-Tree from which the phrase ‘Mighty Oak’ was coined.
+White Oak – Grows 50 to 80 feet in height and about as wide.
+Dense foliage is bluish green, to reddish-brown in autumn.
+White oak grows best in deep, loamy, well-drained soil.
+Tree from which the phrase “Mighty Oak” was coined.
 Known for their broad, round head and massive, wide spreading branches.
-An excellent specimen tree needing plenty of room to mature properly.
-Also the most prolific lumber oak in the Northern Hemisphere.
-Advantages of white oak are that they are easily transplanted when young and they have a high resistance to ice breakage and oak wilt.
-Also, a good tolerance of highway salt.
-They are a long lived tree and require very little maintenance.
-Native to eastern to mid United States.
-Wetland species.
+Advantages of the white oak are that they are easily transplanted when young and they have a high resistance to ice breakage and oak wilt.
+Also, a good tolerance to highway salt.
+They are a long-lived tree and require very little maintenance.
+According to the Ohio Department of Natural Resources (ODNR), white oak trees are a vital food source for over 90 species of wildlife in Ohio’s forests.
+White oak acorns are a key food source for many animals, including deer, turkey, squirrels, ruffed grouse, blue jays, raccoons, woodpeckers, and fox.

 12 Point Buck Food Plot Seed Mix- Is a premium blend of high end clovers, alfalfa and chicory.
 The blend consist of Merit Platinum Ladino Clover, Jumbo Ladino Clover, Alsike Clover, Cyclone Red Clover, Alfalfa, and Oasis Chicory.
 Should be planted in well drained loam to clay loam soils and a good firm seed bed with a pH of 6 or higher.
 Recommended seeding rate is 18-20 lbs /acre, frost seeding rate is 9-10 lbs. /acre.
 Planting dates are spring, fall, or frost seeding, at a depth of ¼ to ½”.
 This is an excellent source of high protein forage with good mineral content and good digestibility.